-If a student does not meet course and assessment requirements in a Year 11 Course, an 'N' determination will be given.
-This means that the course will not be listed on the student's Record of Achievement, and it may also mean the possible withholding of the whole Higher School Certificate.
-Until a student has satisfactorily completed 12 units of Year 11 Courses and 10 units of HSC Courses which fulfil the NESA pattern of study requirements, they will not be eligible for the award of the HSC.
+If a student does not meet course and assessment requirements in aYear10 Course, an 'N' determination will be given.
+This means that the course will not be listed on the student's Record of Achievement.

-In the case of Extension Courses, students who do not meet the assessment requirements of the co-requisite 2 Unit course will not receive a result in either course.
 The final decision regarding any 'N' determination recommendation will be made by the Principal.
 Any student given an 'N' determination has the right to appeal against the decision.
 The appeal review will be conducted by the Assessment Committee.
-The outcome of the appeal will be notified to the student, the parents and NESA
+The outcome of the appeal will be notified to the student, the parents and the NESA.